-- 170. International Relations An introduction to global politics which examines the interaction of states, international organizations, non-governmental organizations, and individuals in the world arena.
+170. International Relations An introduction to global politics which examines the interaction of states, international organizations, non-governmental organizations, and individuals in the world arena.
 Topics covered include traditional concerns such as war, balance of power, the UN and international law along with the more recent additions to the agenda of world politics such as international terrorism, human rights, and economic globalization.
-This course is cross-listed as INST 170. - 270.
-European Union The European Union (EU) remains a work-in-progress, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to evolve in the future.
+This course is cross-listed as INST 170.

+270. European Union The European Union (EU) remains a work-in-progress, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to evolve in the future.
 Substantively, the course covers the theory and history of European integration; the EU's unusual (and evolving) institutional structure and political processes; the major policy areas of the EU; and the power dynamics between the EU and its member states.
-This course is cross-listed as INST 270. - 271.
-Ethics and International Security A course in applied ethics that examines the role ethical considerations both do and should play in the pursuit of national and international security objectives.
+This course is cross-listed as INST 270.

+271. Ethics and International Security A course in applied ethics that examines the role ethical considerations both do and should play in the pursuit of national and international security objectives.
 Among the specific topics to be examined are the decision to go to war, rules governing how wars are fought, the ethics of weapons of mass destruction, the ethics of terrorism, the torture debate, economic sanctions, and humanitarian intervention.
-Prerequisite: 170, or permission of the instructor. - 273.
-International Political Economy This course examines the politics of global economic relations.
+Prerequisite: 170, or permission of the instructor.
+This course is cross-listed as INST 271.

+273. International Political Economy This course examines the politics of global economic relations.
 Specific topics discussed include: trade and protectionism, international monetary relations, foreign direct investment, global institutions such as the International Monetary Fund (IMF), World Bank, and World Trade Organization (WTO), regional economic integration (e.g., the European Union [EU] and North American Free Trade Agreement [NAFTA]), economic development, and the economic emergence of China and India.
 The larger issue serving as the backdrop to all of this is economic globalization-- its significance, sources, and consequences.
-Prerequisite: 170, or permission of the instructor. - 275, 276.
-Studies in Modern European Politics To be offered only in Bologna. - 277.
-International Politics of the Middle East This course examines key factors and events in the formation of the modern Middle East state system and evolving patterns of conflict and cooperation in the region.
-Students will apply a range of analytical approaches to issues such as the conflicts between Arabs and Israelis,

-Iraq's wars since 1980, and the changing place of the region in global politics and economics.
-This course is cross-listed as MEST 266.
+Prerequisite: 170, or permission of the instructor.
+This course is cross-listed as INST 273.

+275, 276.
+Studies in Modern European Politics To be offered only in Bologna.

+277. International Politics of the Middle East This course examines key factors and events in the formation of the modern Middle East state system and evolving patterns of conflict and cooperation in the region.
+Students will apply a range of analytical approaches to issues such as the conflicts between Arabs and Israelis, Iraq's wars since 1980, and the changing place of the region in global politics and economics.
+This course is cross-listed as MEST 266 and INST 277.
 This course fulfills the DIV II social sciences distribution requirment and Comparative Civilizations graduation requirement.

 280. American Foreign Policy Since 1945 A survey of U.S. foreign policy since World War II.
 American approaches to such issues as containment, detente, arms control, deterrence, international law, and third world economic development will be discussed.
 Students will also address issues of U.S. foreign policy formulation, including the roles of the public, Congress, and the president in the foreign policy process.
-Prerequisite: POSC 170 or INST 170 or permission of the instructor.
+Prerequisite: 170 or INST 170 or permission of the instructor.
 This course is cross-listed as INST 280.